Ki Teitzei: Deuteronomy chapter 24

 Rabbi Eliezer the Great taught that the Torah warns against wronging a stranger in 36, or others say 46, places (including Deuteronomy 24:14–15 and 17–22).
 The Gemara went on to cite Rabbi Nathan's interpretation of Exodus 22:20, "You shall neither wrong a stranger, nor oppress him; for you were strangers in the land of Egypt," to teach that one must not taunt one's neighbor about a flaw that one has oneself.
 The Gemara taught that thus a proverb says: If there is a case of hanging in a person's family history, do not say to the person, "Hang up this fish for me."

-The Mishnah interpreted Leviticus 19:13 and Deuteronomy 24:14–15 to teach that a worker engaged by the day could collect the worker's wages all of the following night.
-If engaged by the night, the worker could collect the wages all of the following day.
+The Mishnah interpreted Leviticus 19:13 and Deuteronomy 24:14–15 to teach that a worker engaged for the day could collect the worker's wages for the entire night.
+If engaged at night, the worker could collect wages the following day.
 If engaged by the hour, the worker could collect the wages all that day and night.
-If engaged by the week, month, year, or 7-year period, if the worker's time expired during the day, the worker could collect the wages all that day.
-If the worker's time expired during the night, the worker could collect the wages all that night and the following day.
+If engaged by the week, month, year, or 7-year period, and the worker's time expired during the day, the worker could collect wages for that day.
+If the worker's time expired during the night, the worker could collect wages for the rest of that night and the following day.

-The Mishnah taught that the hire of persons, animals, or utensils were all subject to the law of Deuteronomy 24:15 that "in the same day you shall give him his hire" and the law of Leviticus 19:13 that "the wages of a hired servant shall not abide with you all night until the morning."
+The Mishnah taught that the hire of persons, animals, or utensils was all subject to the law of Deuteronomy 24:15 that "in the same day you shall give him his hire" and the law of Leviticus 19:13 that "the wages of a hired servant shall not abide with you all night until the morning."
 The employer became liable only when the worker or vendor demanded payment from the employer.
 Otherwise, the employer did not infringe the law.
 If the employer gave the worker or vendor a draft on a shopkeeper or a money changer, the employer complied with the law.
 A worker who claimed the wages within the set time could collect payment if the worker merely swore that the employer had not yet paid.
 But if the set time had passed, the worker's oath was insufficient to collect payment.
 Yet if the worker had witnesses that the worker had demanded payment (within the set time), the worker could still swear and receive payment.